Goebbels Diaries: History

 By July 1941 the diaries had grown to fill twenty thick volumes, and Goebbels realised that they were too valuable a resource to risk their destruction in an air raid.
 He therefore moved them from his study in his Berlin home to the underground vaults of the Reichsbank in central Berlin.
 From this time onwards, he no longer wrote the diaries by hand.
 Instead he dictated them to a stenographer, who later typed up corrected versions.
 He began each day's entry with a resume of the day's military and political news.
 Thacker notes: "Goebbels was already aware that his diary constituted a remarkable historical document, and entertained fond hopes of reworking it at some future stage for further publication, devoting hours to each day's entry."
 The involvement of a stenographer, however, meant that the diaries were no longer entirely secret, and they became less frank about personal matters.

 By November 1944 it was evident to Goebbels that Germany was going to lose the war.
 He wrote in his diary: "How distant and alien indeed this beautiful world appears.
 Inwardly I have already taken leave of it."
 Realising that he was unlikely to survive the fall of the Third Reich, he gave orders that his diaries were to be copied for safekeeping, using the new technique of microfilm.
 A special darkroom was created in Goebbels's apartment in central Berlin, and Goebbels's stenographer, Richard Otte, supervised the work.

-Goebbels made the last entry in his diary on the afternoon of 1 May 1945, hours before his death, but it was not preserved.
-The last preserved entry dates to 9 April 1945.
+The last preserved entry dates to 10 April 1945 and contains only a report on the military situation, on which Goebbels did not comment.
 The boxes of glass plates containing the microfilmed diaries were sent in April 1945 to Potsdam just west of Berlin, where they were buried.
 The original handwritten and typed diaries were packed and stored in the Reich Chancellery.
 Some of these survived, and formed the basis for the publication of sections of the diaries (mainly from the war years) after the war.
-The boxes of glass plates at Potsdam were discovered by the Soviets and shipped to Moscow, where they sat unopened until they were discovered by the German historian Elke Fröhlich in 1992.
+The boxes of glass plates at Potsdam were discovered by the Soviets and shipped to Moscow, where they sat unopened until they were discovered by Elke Fröhlich in March 1992.
 Only then did the publication of the full diaries become possible.